• Free shipping on all orders

 • Repeat this until you remove all the clamps from the hair.

-You can also make your own detangling spray to use between baths that will help you brush tangles and mats out of your pooch’s hair.
-Once your spray is made, you can use it directly on your dog’s tangles before they get too bad.
-The spray will loosen the tangles so a comb can break them completely apart.
-You’ll need the following supplies to make your own detangling spray:
+You can also make a detangling spray to use between baths that will help you brush tangles and mats out of your pup’s hair.
+Once your spray is made, you can use it on your dog’s tangles before they get larger.
+The spray will loosen the tangles so that the comb can break them apart.
+You will need the following supplies to make a detangling spray:

 • Unrefined coconut oil